noi-techpark/odh-docs/source/howto/development.rst

 =================================================

-This tutorial will guide you in the setup of the local infrastructure to be able to deploy, on top of the Big Data Platform, a new Data Collector Object starting from a simple :strong:`HelloWorld` template we provide.
+This tutorial will guide you in the setup of the local infrastructure to be able to deploy, on top of the |ODH|, a new Data Collector Object starting from a simple :strong:`HelloWorld` template we provide.

 This tutorial is divided into three parts: